ipfs/specs/src/architecture/unixfs.md

 The integer portion of UnixTime is represented on the wire using a `varint` encoding.
 While this is inefficient for negative values, it avoids introducing zig-zag encoding.
-Values before the year 1970 will be exceedingly rare, and it would be handy having such cases stand out, while at the same keeping the "usual" positive values easy to eyeball.
+Values before the year `1970` are exceedingly rare, and it would be handy having such cases stand out, while ensuring that the "usual" positive values are easily readable.
 The `varint` representing the time of writing this text is 5 bytes long.
 It will remain so until October 26, 3058 (34,359,738,367).

 #### FractionalNanoseconds

-Fractional values are effectively a random number in the range 1 ~ 999,999,999.
+Fractional values are effectively a random number in the range 1 to 999,999,999.
-Such values will exceed 2^28 nanoseconds (268,435,456) in most cases.
+In most cases, such values will exceed 2^28 (268,435,456) nanoseconds.
 Therefore, the fractional part is represented as a 4-byte `fixed32`, [as per Google's recommendation](https://developers.google.com/protocol-buffers/docs/proto#scalar).